Wall Street Analyst Upgrade Uranium Energy Corp. [UEC]. What else is Wall St. saying

 Uranium Energy Corp.
-[AMEX: UEC] stock went on a downward path that fall over -1.40% on Tuesday, amounting to a one-week price decrease of less than -2.23%.
-The company report on July 21, 2022 that Uranium Energy Corp Announces Results of Annual General Meeting.
+[AMEX: UEC] price surged by 5.53 percent to reach at $0.22.
+The company report on July 28, 2022 that Uranium Energy Corp announces receipt of a competing offer to acquire UEX Corporation.

 Sponsored

-Uranium Energy Corp (NYSE American: UEC) (the “Company” or “UEC”) is pleased to announce that, in conjunction with the holding of the Company’s recent annual general meeting of stockholders on July 21, 2022 (the “AGM”), the following proposals were duly ratified by the Company’s stockholders in the following manner:.

-Amir Adnani, Spencer Abraham, Vincent Della Volpe, David Kong, Ganpat Mani and Gloria Ballesta were elected to the Board of Directors of the Company;.
+Under the Arrangement Agreement, UEC has the right, for a period of five business days from receipt of UEX’s notice, to offer to amend the terms of the Arrangement Agreement.
+In the event that UEC elects not to match and if UEX terminates the Arrangement Agreement in order to enter into an agreement with Denison, then UEX is required to pay to UEC a termination fee in the amount of US$8.25 million.

+A sum of 13770714 shares traded at recent session while its average daily volume was at 12.94M shares.
+Uranium Energy Corp. shares reached a high of $4.25 and dropped to a low of $3.97 until finishing in the latest session at $4.20.

-Over the last 12 months, UEC stock rose by 51.95%.
-The one-year Uranium Energy Corp. stock forecast points to a potential upside of 44.81.
+The one-year UEC stock forecast points to a potential upside of 33.96.
 The average equity rating for UEC stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.13 billion, with 281.67 million shares outstanding and 277.66 million shares in the current float.
-Compared to the average trading volume of 13.31M shares, UEC stock reached a trading volume of 6066065 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Uranium Energy Corp.
 [UEC]: